vime-js/vime/packages/vime-docs/standard/notes.md

 ## Vimeo

 - Only [Vimeo PRO](https://vimeo.com/professionals) members can set/change the `playbackRate`.
-- Enabling/disabling the native controls forces the player to reload.
-We set the player back to the state it was in prior to reloading.

 - Video quality/qualities are not supported because there is no API for it.

 ## Dailymotion

 - An ad plays for 10 seconds at the start of every video which delays playback.
 The embed ignores all commands whilst the ad is playing.
 We store your commands and replay them once the ad finishes.

 - Playback rate/rates are not supported because there is no API for it.